dokla/moncash_python/README.md

 ## Exceptions

-> A good application is an application where you are aware about errors
+> A good application is an application where you care about errors
 > (Madsen Servius)

-Exhaustive list of the Exceptions moncash_python can raised:
+Exhaustive list of the Exceptions:

 * MoncashError
 * ConfigurationError